SidharthArya/SidharthArya/AWESOME-STARS.md

 - [facebookresearch/higher](https://github.com/facebookresearch/higher) - higher is a pytorch library allowing users to obtain higher order gradients over losses spanning training loops rather than individual training steps.
 - [twopirllc/pandas-ta](https://github.com/twopirllc/pandas-ta) - Technical Analysis Indicators - Pandas TA is an easy to use Python 3 Pandas Extension with 130+ Indicators
 - [pytorch/captum](https://github.com/pytorch/captum) - Model interpretability and understanding for PyTorch
 - [Theano/Theano](https://github.com/Theano/Theano) - Theano was a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
-It is being continued as aesara: www.github.com/pymc-devs/aesara
+It is being continued as aesara: www.github.com/p
 - [KevinMusgrave/pytorch-metric-learning](https://github.com/KevinMusgrave/pytorch-metric-learning) - The easiest way to use deep metric learning in your application.
 Modular, flexible, and extensible.
 Written in PyTorch.
 - [netbox-community/netbox](https://github.com/netbox-community/netbox) - Infrastructure resource modeling for network automation.
 Open source under Apache 2.
 Public demo: https://demo.netbox.dev
 - [facebookresearch/demucs](https://github.com/facebookresearch/demucs) - Code for the paper Hybrid Spectrogram and Waveform Source Separation
 - [facebookresearch/denoiser](https://github.com/facebookresearch/denoiser) - Real Time Speech Enhancement in the Waveform Domain (Interspeech 2020)We provide a PyTorch implementation of the paper Real Time Speech Enhancement in the Waveform Domain.
-In which, we present a causal speech enhancement model working on the raw waveform that runs in real-time on a laptop CPU.
-The proposed model is based on an encoder-decoder architecture with skip-connections.
-It is optimized on both time and frequency domains, using multiple loss functions.
-Empirical evidence shows that it is capable of removing various kinds of background noise including stationary and non-stationary noises, as well as room reverb.
-Additionally, we suggest a set of data augmentation techniques applied directly on the raw waveform which further improve model performance and its generalization abilities.
+In which, we present a causa
 - [getsentry/sentry](https://github.com/getsentry/sentry) - Sentry is cross-platform application monitoring, with a focus on error reporting.
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
 - [medipixel/rl_algorithms](https://github.com/medipixel/rl_algorithms) - Structural implementation of RL key algorithms